mantot-123/gym_workout_finder_tracker_app_flutter/README.md

 * Leveling system for completed routines
     - Has multiple tiers: Beginner, Intermediate, Advanced, Elite, Master, Legend
     - Experience points (XP) gained when a user completes the routine for all the selected days
-* AI features to suggest routines - might use a chatbot API to do this